-- 1. On a level surface, support the front of the trailer with either a kingpin stand, landing gear, or while coupled to a tractor (Figure 24). - 2.
-Raise the trailer frame approximately 2" (51 mm) above the suspension's specified ride height. - At the suspension's specified ride height (Table 6), place multiple jack stands under the vehicle's frame per OEM specified locations, then lower the trailer onto the jack stands. - NOTE: It may be necessary to shim the jack stands to achieve specified height. - WARNING Failure to properly support the suspension during maintenance could create a crush hazard which, if not avoided, could result in death or serious injury. - 4.
-Exhaust all air from the suspension, set the parking brakes, and chock the wheels.
+- On a level surface, support the front of the trailer with either a kingpin stand, landing gear, or while coupled to a tractor (Figure 24). - 2.
+Raise the trailer frame approximately 2" (51 mm) above the suspension's specified ride height. - At the suspension's specified ride height (Table 6), place multiple jack stands under the vehicle's frame per OEM specified locations, then lower the trailer onto the jack stands.

+NOTE: It could be necessary to shim jack stands to achieve specified height.

+Failure to properly support the suspension during maintenance could create a crush hazard which, if not avoided, could result in death or serious injury.

+4. Exhaust all air from the suspension, set parking brakes, and chock the wheels.